libretro/docs/docs/meta/core-template.md

 - The content being ran has rumble support.
 - The frontend being used has rumble support.
-- The joypad device being used has rumble support.
+- The controller device being used has rumble support.

 ## Multitap